Lantzer/Homelab-AI-Agent/README.md

 - Reads local markdown/text files or scrapes docs from a URL
 - Chunks and indexes the content into a local vector database (ChromaDB)
-- Passes those chunks to a local LLM (llama3.2 via Ollama) to generate an answer with the context of the contents it is fed
 - When you ask a question, retrieves the most relevant chunks
+- Passes those chunks to a local LLM (llama3.2 via Ollama) to generate an answer with relevant context from the content it indexed
+- Answers are grounded in your actual documents, rather than generic knowledge or guesswork

 ## Requirements